Capitol Siege Raises Security Concerns for Biden Inaugural

 Those who have worked on previous inaugurations said that while this year's events will look different, the tradition of passing power from one administration to another will continue.

 “Is it as impactful?
 You don’t have a photo of a million people lined up, so you don’t have that sort of powerful image.
-But I think you will still have the feel there,” said Bill Daley a former Secretary of Commerce and White House chief of staff who helped organize President Barack Obama’s first inauguration in 2009.
+But I think you will still have the feel there,” said Bill Daley a former commerce secretary and White House chief of staff who helped organize President Barack Obama’s first inauguration in 2009.
 “The aura of change will be there.”

 A Trump rally in front of the White House on Wednesday helped rile up the mob that later stormed the Capitol.